bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

 Just like [`const`](const#description) the `let` does *not* create properties of the [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) object when declared globally (in the top-most scope).

-An explanation of why the name “**let**” was chosen can be found [here](https://stackoverflow.com/questions/37916940/why-was-the-name-let-chosen-for-block-scoped-variable-declarations-in-javascri).
+An explanation of why the name "**let**” was chosen can be found [here](https://stackoverflow.com/questions/37916940/why-was-the-name-let-chosen-for-block-scoped-variable-declarations-in-javascri).

 **Note:** Many issues with `let` variables can be avoided by declaring them at the top of the scope in which they are used (doing so may impact readibility).